Woman and dog lying in bed

-With 1.23m adults aged 25-34 ‘boomeranging’ home, this generation of parents need some new strategies.
-In fact, these statistics mean that around one-quarter of all young adults in the UK now live at ‘home’ back with their parents.
-That’s the highest proportion since records began.
-What’s more, the London School of Economics has recently released the results of a study that has claimed that the current generation of parents is ending up ‘more miserable’ because of this.
+What’s more, the London School of Economics released a study in 2018 that has claimed that the current generation of parents is ending up ‘more miserable’ because of this.

-It’s doesn’t take a rocket scientist to work out why we’ve got this ‘boomerang generation’.
+It doesn’t take a rocket scientist to work out why we’ve got this ‘boomerang generation’.
 Increasingly high barriers to entry for the housing market mean that often there’s not much choice in the matter.
+Additionally, the pandemic and the cost of living crisis may have added to renting or buying difficulties for young adults.
 However, this doesn’t mitigate its impact.
-So how can we deal with adult children living at home, so that there’s peace in the nest for everyone until the fledging can truly fly?
+So how can we deal with adult children living at home, so that there’s peace in the nest for everyone until the fledgling can truly fly?

 1. Don’t let it just happen: